-(There’s an add-on option for after-class tutoring in academic writing.
-We also offer writing tutoring to ANY teen — not just course enrollees — from 12-1pm on either Thursdays or Fridays.)
+NOTE: There’s an option to sign up for after-class tutoring in academic writing.
+We also offerwriting tutoring to ANY teen — not just course enrollees.

-This course will teach essential lessons through in-depth studies of literature, supplemented by music, film and art.
-This rich, comprehensive English course will broaden your student’s horizons and prepare them for college—and life!
+Foundations is a rich, comprehensive English course that teaches essential lessons through in-depth studies of literature, supplemented by music, film and art.
+It will broaden your student’s horizons and prepare him or her for college—and for life!
 At the end of the semester, you’ll get a list of the standards met.

-Instructor: We couldn’t ask for a more qualified, enthusiastic, teen-savvy teacher for these two important courses than our wonderful Mrs. C.!
+Instructor: We couldn’t ask for a more qualified, enthusiastic, teen-savvy teacher for your kids than our wonderful Mrs. C.!
 Lisa Craddock holds BAs in Literature and Theatre, and a Master of Humanities in Film Studies with a concentration in Rhetoric (the art of speaking and writing effectively).
 She has taught classes in literature, composition, and film for the University of Colorado, and her scholarship, essays, poetry, and plays have appeared in a variety of literary and academic venues.

 Lisa considers it a privilege to homeschool her own four children, avid fans of LitWits since its beginning.
 She’s led many educational events for the homeschool community, helping young readers understand themselves and the world through “living books.”
 We’re so proud to have her on our team!
 We know she’ll help your teens grasp great big ideas and gain skills they’ll never forget.